wp-plugins/print-money/readme.txt

 * Ability to prevent where and who sees the button
 * Monetize your images!
 Turn them into gifts, prints, magnets, frames and more with 1 click
 * Compatible with NexGen Gallery, Justified Grid, Blog Posts and pages
+* Protect your images from drag and drop and right clicks
+* Customize the Print button to your needs

 == Installation ==